Regulatory actions for Jan. 27, 2026

 Jan.
 27, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abanza, Outset Medical, Spine Innovation.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Biogen, Cogent, Eisai, GSK, Mannkind, Merz.

 Briefs